egallardo/agentic-ai-program-template/solutions/week1_prompt_engineering/PROMPT_PLAYBOOK.md

 ## Reflection (End of Week)
 Answer briefly:
 1. Which two prompt patterns yielded the largest delta between models?

+Answer:
+The two prompt patterns with the largest performance difference between models were Role and Chain-of-Thought. the Role prompt showed a significant gap in adherence, the Chain-of-Thought prompt resulted in a complete model failure for Mistral, which produced a repetitive, factually incorrect, and unusable response

 2. Which failure mode was most frequent?
 Root cause?

+Answer:
+The most significant failure mode was Mistral's Incomplete Response / Repetition, seen in the Chain-of-Thought prompt. leads to an output loop and factual hallucination.

 3. Default model choice for: explanation / reasoning / structure.

+Answer:
+Explanation: Llama3, for its comprehensive and accurate responses.
+Reasoning: Llama3, executed the step-by-step task.
+Structure: Llama3, for consistently providing well-formatted and structured outputs.

 4. Open questions heading into Week 2.
 *   **Ambiguity:**
     *   Avoid vague or open-ended questions.
 Be as specific as possible.